Project Report

 - Assignemnt Data Table: Student ID, assignment name, score.

-This restructuring allowed for easier extraction of insight and trends.
+This restructuring allowed for easier extraction of insight and trends via power BI.
+It also overall made the data easier to analyze.

 Analysis Insight Deep-Dive